-5.5.3.
-Performance Period
+5.6.3 Performance Period

-The performance period for participating grantees funded under the COYA Grant will commence with a fully executed contract, which DAS estimates to be July 2024.
-The performance period will be based on the type of grant being awarded, but is expected to be a maximum performance period of July 2024 - December 2026.
+The performance period for participating grantees funded under the COYA Grant will commence with a fully executed contract, which DAS estimates to be June 2025.
+The performance period is estimated to be June 2025 - June 30, 2027.
 No obligation or commitment of funds will be allowed before or beyond the grant period of performance.
-Any grant funds not expended during the grant agreement period shall be returned to DAS no later than May 31, 2027.
+Any grant funds not expended during the grant agreement period shall be returned to DAS no later than December 31, 2027.
 No extensions will be granted for this funding.